miquelgarcia0/AutomatedShutdown-UPSMonitoring/README.md

 ### 3. Test the Workflow
 1. Simulate a low battery condition on the UPS to trigger the scripts.
 2. Verify that VMs shut down gracefully, followed by ESXi hosts.

-## Security Considerations
-- **Credentials:** Do not hardcode sensitive credentials.
-Use encrypted storage solutions.
-- **Anonymized Data:** Replace real IP addresses, credentials, and site identifiers with placeholders.
-- **Access Control:** Restrict access to scripts and configuration files to authorized users only.

 ## Future Improvements
 - Containerize the solution for easier deployment and scalability.